 What is Hugelkultur, anyway?

 Hugelkultur, (HOO-gul-culture) is raised beds made large logs and branches at the bottom.
 The large amount of carbon in the rotting woods stores TONS of water!
 Hugelkultur beds are ideal for gardening in very dry areas with minimal irrigation.
-I’m planning to add some to our new Texas homestead.
+As I build new garden beds at our Texas homestead I try to add as many logs onto the bottom as I can.
 The beds are also a great way to compost large bulky branches you may have on hand.
 Rotting wood that might not make great firewood is just PERFECT for a hugelkultur bed.

 Plants grow bigger and be healthier in a hugelkultur garden bed because of all the available nutrients that become available as the woody base layer breaks down.
 The trick to gardening is awesome soil, and if your soil stinks, start building it!
 A hugelkultur bed will be producing nutrients for YEARS.
 Even if you have super hard, dry soil, you can just skip trying to dig into and start building UP.